paulmcquad/cpp23/4-Smart-Pointers/Raw Pointers/Pointers.md

 2. Allow us to return **multiple values from functions**.

 3. Allow us to access a **memory address** in the computer’s memory.

+## Problems with Normal Pointers

+The problems with normal pointers are:

+1. Memory leaks.
+2. Dangling Pointers.
+3. Wild Pointers.
+4. Data Inconsistency.
+5. Buffer Overflow.

+## Using Smart Pointers

+It's best to use Smart Pointers over Normal Pointers.
+There are 4 types of Smart pointers.

+1. auto_ptr
+2. unique_ptr
+3. shared_ptr
+4. weak_ptr